coderdark/unit-test/README.md

 Using `screen` from the `@testing-library/react`, you can use the `find` (Async, keeps retrying depending on the timeout provided) or `get` methods to find an element within the DOM.

 ## Spies, Mocks, Stubs
-To fake methods or values in your testing. `mocks` are placeholders for functions. `spy` are spies for functions and methods. `vi` is for vitest and `jest` is for jest when mocking, spying and stubbing.
+To fake methods or values in your testing. `mocks` are placeholders with your custom code for functions. `spy` are spies for functions and methods. `vi` is for vitest and `jest` is for jest when mocking, spying and stubbing.
 + Spy
 Here `spy` is spying for any time the `console.log` method is called.
 ```